Last Updated on January 13, 2023 by Anne-Marie

 5. Cover and cook on low for 4-6 hours or until the internal temperature of the chicken is 165 degrees.

-6. Remove the chicken and set aside.
+6. Remove the chicken with a slotted spoon and set it aside.

 7. In a small bowl, combine the corn starch and water.
-Stir the corn starch slurry until well combined with no clumps.
+Stir the cornstarch slurry until well combined with no clumps.

 8. Ladle or pour the sauce from the slow cooker into a small saucepan.
-Heat the sauce slightly, then slowly pour corn starch mixture into the teriyaki sauce, whisking constantly.
+Heat the sauce slightly, then slowly pour the corn starch mixture into the teriyaki sauce, whisking constantly.